 - Insistent Terminology:

-- Soviet Womble is an "internet phenomenon" and a "professional CS:GO player" (professional in that he streams the game as his source of income).
+- Soviet Womble is an "internet phenomenon" and a "professional CS:GO player" (professional in that he streams the game as a source of income).
 This comes back to bite him when he gets obliterated by actual pros, who point out that their presence is fair game because Womble himself claims to be a professional.

 - Cyanide, frequently overlapping with Blatant Lies.
 It's an "automatic pistol", not the largest machine gun in the game; it's a "strategic ambush", not blatant camping; it's "selective viewing', not stream censorship; civilians are "acceptable casualties"; and so on...